bnb-chain/bnb-chain.github.io/docs/binance.md

 hide_table_of_contents: false
 ---

-# Use Binance Chain Extension Wallet
+# Use BNB Chain Extension Wallet
 ## What is it?
-Binance Chain Extension Wallet is a Crypto Wallet for Binance Chain, Binance Smart Chain.
-You can send and receive funds on Binance Chain, Binance Smart Chain and cross-chain transfers between both of Binance’s blockchains.
+BNB Chain Extension Wallet is a Crypto Wallet for Beacon Chain, BNB Smart Chain .
+You can send and receive funds on Beacon Chain, BNB Smart Chain  and cross-chain transfers between both of Binance’s blockchains.

-In the future, Binance Chain Extension Wallet will add support for Ethereum blockchain and enable access for distributed applications, or "Dapps" in your browser!
+In the future, BNB Chain Extension Wallet will add support for Ethereum blockchain and enable access for distributed applications, or "Dapps" in your browser!

 It’s supported in Firefox and Chrome browsers.